What is XIRR? How SIP returns are really measured

 Returns

 XIRR (Extended Internal Rate of Return) is the single annualised return percentage for a series of investments and withdrawals made on different dates.
 For a SIP — where you invest a bit every month — it's the only fair way to express "what return did I actually earn?"
+Every instalment has been invested for a different length of time, and XIRR is the one number that accounts for all of them at once.

 Why not just use absolute return?